dev-sheikh-ali/Template/README.md

 ## Usage
 - **Homepage**: Navigate to the homepage to view available products, courses, and services.
 - **User Authentication**: Register and log in to access personalized features.
-- **Cart and Checkout**: Add products to your cart and proceed to checkout.
 - **Profile Management**: Update your profile information from the profile page.
 - **Admin Access**: Access the admin panel at `/admin/` to manage the content and users.